debops/debops/docs/debops-playbooks/guides/getting-started.rst

    ---
    sshd__whitelist: [ '192.0.2.0/24', '2001:db8::/32' ]

-This will configure the :ref:`debops.ferm <debops.ferm>` and :ref:`debops.tcpwrappers <debops.tcpwrappers>` roles to allow connections to the :command:`ssh` service from specified networks.
+This will configure the :ref:`debops.ferm` and :ref:`debops.tcpwrappers` roles to allow connections to the :command:`ssh` service from specified networks.

-The :ref:`debops.sshd <debops.sshd>` role has `many more variables <https://docs.debops.org/en/master/ansible/roles/ansible-sshd/docs/defaults.html>`_, you can checkout to see the default configuration used by DebOps and what can be changed as needed.
+The :ref:`debops.sshd` role has `many more variables <https://docs.debops.org/en/master/ansible/roles/ansible-sshd/docs/defaults.html>`_, you can checkout to see the default configuration used by DebOps and what can be changed as needed.

 ntp__timezone
 ~~~~~~~~~~~~~